vmware-archive/bit9platform/bit9PlatformAPI/README.md

 ## **Introduction**

-This document is intended for programmers who want to write code to interact with Bit9 Platform using custom scripts or from other applications.
-Bit9 API is a RESTful API that can be consumed over HTTPS protocol using any language that can create get URI requests and post/put JSON requests as well as interpret JSON responses.
+This document is intended for programmers who want to write code to interact with the Bit9 Platform using custom scripts or integrate with other applications.
+The Bit9 API is a RESTful API that can be consumed over the HTTPS protocol using any language that can issue GET/POST/PUT URI requests and interpret JSON responses.

+### **Disclaimer**

 By accessing and/or using the API and Documentation provided on this site, you hereby agree to the following terms:

-### **Disclaimer**

 You may access and use the API and Documentation only for your own internal business purposes and in connection with your authorized use of Bit9 software.

 Title to the API and the Documentation, and all intellectual property rights applicable thereto, shall at all times remain solely and exclusively with Bit9 and Bit9’s licensors, and you shall not take any action inconsistent with such title.